cblgh/backronym-gen/README.md

 `-` prepended to a word means that it will be added to the word before it
 e.g. `lund hacker -space` will yield Lund Hackerspace

-Otherwise just pump the dictionary full with words that start with the same letter as one of the acronym's!
+Otherwise just pump the dictionary full with words that start with the same letter as one of the acronyms!

 #### Usage
 `python2.7 backronym-gen.py`